Your SaaS positioning is the reason why you are losing money

 - Record and transcribe the interviews

-- Drive parallels and conclusions
+- Drive parallels and conclusions.

-By combining the JTBD framework and customers interviews, you’ll be able to understand your winning assets and decide your unique SaaS positioning.
+By combining the USP, JTBD framework and customers interviews, you’ll be able to understand your winning assets and decide your unique SaaS positioning.

 Yes.
 When you’ve grown your SaaS business through outbound strategies, you actually can have a positioning problem that reveals itself when you shift your focus to inbound.

-The best SaaS positioning strategy is to use the Jobs-to-be-done (JTBD) framework in tandem with customer interviews/research to find out your customer’s problems, then based on this data, to conceptualize your unique SaaS positioning that will be reflected in all your sales, marketing, and product growth efforts.
+The best SaaS positioning strategy is to use the Jobs-to-be-done (JTBD) framework in tandem with customer interviews/research to find out your customer’s problems, then based on this data, conceptualize your unique SaaS positioning that will be reflected in all your sales, marketing, and product growth efforts.

 More posts on